TechPixelOni/Ctemp/README.md

 ## Getting Started

+Open within a web browser to access the website.
+Alternatively, you can run the website on a local server.

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:

 - Web browser with JavaScript enabled.
+- Text editor for making changes to the website.

 ## Installation